From Accountant to Internal Auditor - Opportunity of Growth

 The KPMG report outlined above identified the top 5 skills needed for internal audit professionals.
 These were strong communication, technology skills, critical thinking, understanding markets and having a command of data analytics.
 Financial and accounting skills are conspicuous in their absence.

 Accountants in public practice are in a strong position to provide internal audit support, especially around data analytics.
-In a recent article ‘Technology and the Future of Audits,’ Steven Watson, our Managing Director suggested that data analytical tools are enabling auditors to better identify financial reporting, fraud and operational business risks.
-In particular, the use of Computer Assisted Auditing Techniques (CAATs) in an internal audit can assist with testing various financial oversight functions including for example payroll, accounts payable and accounts receivable, credit cards and fuel card expenditure.
+In a recent article, ‘Technology and the Future of Audits’, Steven Watson, our Managing Director, suggested that data analytical tools are enabling auditors to better identify financial reporting, fraud and operational business risks.
+In particular, the use of Computer Assisted Auditing Techniques (CAATs) in an internal audit can assist with testing various financial oversight functions, including, for example, payroll, accounts payable and accounts receivable, credit cards and fuel card expenditure.

 What internal audit services should you consider?